Baroque vs Renaissance Architecture: A Quick Comparison

 Renaissance Architecture

-• Villa La Rotonda- Designed by Andrea Palladio, this Renaissance villa is renowned for its perfect symmetry and classical elements, showcasing the Renaissance focus on proportion and harmonious design.
+- Villa La Rotonda- Andrea Palladio designed this Renaissance villa, which architects praise for its perfect symmetry and classical elements that reflect Renaissance ideals of proportion and harmony.

 Baroque Architecture